You can create a brand new PDF form in Soda PDF. You'll start by building out your template using the various tools in Soda PDF.

 Sometimes you can fit everything into a single page.
 Most of our forms take a few pages.

-There is no limit to the amount of pages you can add.
+There is no limit to the number of pages you can add.

 - Choose Insert.